hanneshapke/pyzillow/docs/getting_started.rst

 Access the GetUpdatedPropertyDetails API
 ****************************************
 The GetUpdatedPropertyDetails API endpoint requires a Zillow Property ID (ZPID) as an argument.
-You can acquire this identifier by accessing ``.zillow_id`` from a GetDeepSearchResults object.
+To find this identifier, you can read the attribute ``.zillow_id`` of a GetDeepSearchResults object.

 Compared to the GetDeepSearchResults API endpoint described above, the GetUpdatedPropertyDetails API endpoint delivers more details about the object, such as ``.heating_system`` or ``.school_district``.
 However, it does not include Zestimate or Rentzestimate information.